 Trollheimen was known to be a backcountry hiking destination as well as a mountain range unique in that it supported a wide variety of climates.

 In addition, we learned that this remote and out-of-the-way place was also said to contain some of the cleanest air and water in Norway.

 That claim was really saying something considering most of Norway was rural, sparsely populated, and not overly industrialized.

 Perhaps that reputation also underscored the wild and undeveloped nature of Trollheimen, even though our experience at Naustafossen merely scratched the surface of what could be experienced in this mountainous area.

 From the car park (see directions below), I walked towards the buildings at the end of the road, which I believed belonged to someone’s farm making up most of the settlement of Kårvatn.

-Beyond the road, I crossed a bridge traversing the watercourse Toåa (which Nauståa ultimately fed into), then veered right at the fork (as directed by a sign pointing the way).
+Beyond the road, I crossed a bridge traversing the watercourse Toåa (which Nauståa ultimately fed into), then I followed the signs pointing the way to Nauståfossen.

 It was quite misty on the bridge, and I felt the views wouldn’t improve beyond it so I didn’t proceed any further even though it clearly looked like the path continued onwards past the bridge.

 It was from the bridge that I was able to appreciate the waterwheel of Naustafossen’s lower tier though the upper and taller tier of the falls was a bit harder to see from this closer vantage point.